 Makes sense right?
 The most important line on the page is the post or page title, second come the subheadings.
-Your blog title still has some value because, if the post is good, people will search later on for “Yoast WordPress SEO”, for instance.
+Your blog title still has some value because, if the post is good, people will search later for “Yoast WordPress SEO”, for instance.

 Structure of headings for your category / tag / taxonomy pages

-If you actually want your category and tag pages to rank, meaning you’ve given them some unique content and are making them interesting for people, the heading structure should basically be the same as the homepage, with this difference:
+If you actually want your category and tag pages to rank, meaning you’ve given them some unique content and you’re making them interesting for people, the heading structure should basically be the same as the homepage, with this difference:

 - H1: category / tag title